 Staff believes it is premature for FPL to conclude that an RFP for its coal capacity would not result in valid bids.
 FPL's recent RFP solicitations have been for natural gas-fired capacity, rather than coal capacity.
 Further, FPL's 2005 RFP for the West County natural gas-fired units stated that FPL expected to issue an additional RFP for coal capacity in the Summer of 2006.
 Ten companies responded that they would like to be notified of future meetings or solicitations regarding the proposed coal unit.
 Staff also notes that Seminole Electric Cooperative issued an RFP for capacity in April 2004.
 Seminole stated a preference in its RFP for coal capacity or non-coal resources structured to provide long-term price stability.
-Seminole received proposals for capacity from three proposed new pulverized coal units which demonstrates a willingness from independent providers to participate in an RFP process for coal capacity.
+Seminole received fourteen proposals from five bidders, including capacity from three proposed new pulverized coal units.

-Notwithstanding these concerns, staff believes an exemption for the 2012 unit may be necessary for the following reasons.
+Notwithstanding these concerns, staff believes an exemption may be necessary for the following reasons.
 The Commission recently emphasized the need for additional fuel diversity on FPL's system, and obtained an agreement from FPL to accelerate its actions to install advanced technology coal capacity.
-By Order No. PSC-06-0555-FOF-EI, issued June 28, 2006, the Commission approved FPL's need determination for 1,219 megawatts of natural gas-fired capacity and recognized the fuel diversity benefits of adding coal to FPL's system to meet future needs.1 The Florida Legislature also recently highlighted the importance of fuel diversity in House Bill 888, which was signed into law by Governor Bush on June 19, 2006.
+By Order No. PSC-06-0555-FOF-EI, issued June 28, 2006, the Commission approved FPL's need determination for 1,219 megawatts of natural gas-fired capacity and recognized the fuel diversity benefits of adding coal to FPL's system to meet future needs.
+The Florida Legislature also recently highlighted the importance of fuel diversity in House Bill 888, which was signed into law by Governor Bush on June 19, 2006.
 The bill amended Section 403.519, Florida Statutes, to require the Commission to specifically consider "the need for fuel diversity and supply reliability" when making its determination of need for new electric generating capacity.

 FPL appears to have the most to gain among all Florida's IOUs by adding coal capacity to its system.
 FPL relies more heavily on natural gas to meet its load than any other Florida IOU.
-According to FPL's 2006 TYSP, FPL's net energy for load served by natural gas will be 59.0 percent in 2015, even with the addition of two proposed coal units.
+According to FPL's 2006 TYSP, FPL's net energy for load will be served by 46.1 percent natural gas in 2006, increasing to 59.0 percent in 2015, even with the addition of two proposed coal units.
 If FPL continues to build all natural gas-fired capacity, over 73 percent of FPL's net energy for load will be served by natural gas in 2015.
 Further, FPL's proposed 2012 coal unit will provide FPL's customers with much needed capacity given FPL's higher than expected load growth.